How to Wash Your Car Like a Pro

 I did, however, finally find a really solid solution to restoring and maintaining that crappy plastic: Armor All's Outlast Trim and Plastic Restorer.
 I know there are plenty of products that can or claim to restore plastic, but this stuff is just great, in my experience.
 I’ve used it on my Jeep aftermarket fender flares and other areas for about a year and it holds up really well through a wash or three before needing a refresh.
 And it’s not too shiny, which is a big plus to me.

-To dress the trim and tires, use a durable dressing, like Tire and Trim Gel for Plastic and Rubber from Chemical Guys and a clean applicator, like the Durafoam Tire Dressing Applicator, also from Chemical Guys.
+To dress the trim and tires, use a durable dressing, like No products found. from Chemical Guys and a clean applicator, like the Durafoam Tire Dressing Applicator, also from Chemical Guys.

 1. Make sure the tires are good and dry.